GhostFire90/AegisEngine/README.md

 using namespace Aegis;

 int main(void){
-  auto as = AegisSystems(800,800); //initialize aegis systems with the width and height of 800 AegisSystems::Aegis_BeginLoop(); // Everything after this call is out of your hands as by the time the loop ends, aegis will have exited and dealoccated all of its memory
+  AegisSystems::Initialize(800,800, "my first window"); //initialize aegis systems with the width and height of 800 and a title of my first window
+  AegisSystems::Aegis_BeginLoop(); // Everything after this call is out of your hands as by the time the loop ends, aegis will have exited and dealoccated all of its memory